fespinoza/LinkedIdeas/README.md

 - reorder concepts in canvas (based on links)
 - add editable curvature to links
 - zooming canvas
+- allow to align concepts from menu item

 ## A world of ideas